Hellscaped/ai-having-a-stroke/README.md

 # ai-having-a-stroke
-when the ai has a stroke
+when the ai has a stroke <br>
-add your experiences of OpenAI Codex having a stroke.
+in issues, add your experiences of OpenAI Codex having a stroke.